The Founding of Georgetown

 Georgetown University is the oldest Catholic and Jesuit institution of higher learning in the United States.
 John Carroll’s founding of Georgetown College coincides with the birth of our nation.Back to Top

-In 1789, Carroll secured the deed to 60 acres of land on a hilltop overlooking the village of Georgetown.
+In 1789, Carroll secured the deed to one acre of land on a hilltop overlooking the village of Georgetown.
 He was appointed Archbishop of Baltimore in 1808.

 Classes began in 1792.
 Within the first year, attendance grew to more than 40 students – some as far away as the West Indies.
 In 1817, the school awarded its first two bachelor’s degrees.Back to Top